 4. Positive recommendations from all education instructors based on academic work, fieldwork, and professional behavior.

 If a student’s GPA falls below the minimum 2.75, or if the required GPA in the major falls below the minimum, the student will be put on probation, which means the student cannot continue to take courses in the professional education sequence until the probationary status is removed.
 If either the overall GPA or the required GPA in the major falls below the minimum for two consecutive semesters, the student may be suspended or dismissed from the secondary education program.

+NOTE: Admission to the content majors in Biology, Chemistry, and Physics are currently suspended.
+Only students accepted to Rhode Island College prior to Fall 2019 can continue in these programs.

 Course Requirements